 The first Virginia drug treatment court docket was established in 1995 through the Circuit Court for the 23rd Judicial Circuit.
-Currently, Virginia has approved 37 Adult Drug Treatment Court Dockets, seven (7) Juvenile Drug Treatment Court Dockets, three (3) DUI Drug Court Dockets, and three (3) Family Drug Treatment Court Dockets.
-With the emergence of the opioid epidemic, the need for drug courts will only continue to grow.
-The General Assembly adopted the Drug Treatment Court Act in 2004 to recognize the need for services that extend beyond traditional case processing.
+Currently, Virginia has approved forty-four (44) Adult Drug Treatment Court Dockets, seven (7) Juvenile Drug Treatment Court Dockets, three (3) DUI Drug Court Dockets, and four (4) Family Drug Treatment Court Dockets.
+With the emergence of the opioid epidemic, the need for drug treatment courts will only continue to grow.